 What is a short-form birth certificate?

-Over the years, the UK registration offices have issued many types of birth certificate.
-The most common of these was a Short Birth Certificate.
-This type of birth certificate was traditionally given free of charge to new parents when they registered the birth of their child.
-Short certificates were also issued from Somerset House to persons that were adopted at one time.
-This was to prevent the adoptee from knowing that they were adopted and to protect the identity of the birth parent(s).
+Over the years, the UK registration offices have issued various types of birth certificates.
+The most common of these was the Short Birth Certificate, traditionally given to new parents when they registered the birth of their child.
+Short certificates were also issued by Somerset House to adopted individuals to maintain the secrecy of their adoption and protect the identity of birth parents.

-The problem with this type of certificate however, is that these certificates do not record the names of either parent.
-Due to current identify fraud legislation, most official organisations, both in the UK and abroad, will no longer accept a Short-Form certificate as evidence of identity.
+The main issue with the short-form certificate is that it does not include the names of either parent.
+Due to identity fraud legislation, many official organisations in the UK and abroad no longer accept short-form certificates as valid proof of identity.

 - Employer identity verification